tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 ### How to implement component oriented design?

 Composition over inheritance is a principle, **not a design pattern**, there is no "correct" way to do it because it depends on the language.
-You can use many techniques like Interface (C#, PHP etc), object merging (JS) etc to achieve composition design.
+You can use many techniques like Interface (C#, PHP etc), object merging (JS), design pattern (Bridge, State...) etc to achieve composition design.

 ### Drawbacks